-Pre-breeding examination is important, especially in herds with out-of-season breeding programmes, for routine examination of does before assignment to breeding groups will allow detection of animals that would not respond to synchronisation, treatment of abnormal does and identification of does for potential culling.
-Abnormal findings by ultrasound can be followed by a vaginal speculum exam or other diagnostic procedures.
+Prebreeding examination.
+Especially in herds with out-of-season breeding programmes, routine examination of does before assignment to breeding groups will allow the detection of animals that would not respond to synchronisation, treatment of abnormal does and identification of does for potential culling.
+Abnormal findings by ultrasound can be followed by a vaginal speculum examination or other diagnostic procedures.